Jonthan Bailey has opened up about the impact Brokeback Mountain had on him and his studies in a new interview.

 The film has also been credited as a turning point for LGBTQIA+ representation in mainstream media.

-In a recent interview with Esquire, Bailey reflected on the impact Brokeback Mountain had on him as a teenager, revealing that he wrote a dissertation about it while attending Magdalen College School for sixth form.
+In a interview with Esquire, Bailey reflected on the impact Brokeback Mountain had on him as a teenager, revealing that he wrote a dissertation about it while attending Magdalen College School for sixth form.